JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7900 days**.

-And here is a just a random fact -  **Some African tribes refer to themselves as "motherhoods" instead of families**.
+And here is a just a random fact -  **Australian Graham Barker extracted his own belly button fluff every day for 18 years acquiring a record-breaking amount of fluff.
+He hopes to accumulate enough fluff to stuff a pillow**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)